Amuff1n/Project-1/README.md

 There is a Simply-Linked List (SSLL), a Pool Simply-Linked List (PSLL), a Simple Dynamic Array-based List (SDAL), a Chained Dynamic Array-based List (CDAL), and a Circular Buffer List (CBL).

 https://www.cise.ufl.edu/~dts/cop3530/proj1/

+Currently the file structure is all out of wack.
+I'll fix it later.